Data Processing Agreement

 5.2.
 Atriis may engage with a new Sub-Processor to Process Subscriber Personal Data on Subscriber’s behalf.
 Atriis will notify the Subscriber of the intended engagement with the new Sub-Processor thirty (30) days prior to such engagement.
 Subscriber may object to the Processing of Subscriber’s Personal Data by the new Sub-Processor, for legitimate grounds, within the aforementioned notice period.
 If Subscriber timely sends Atriis a written objection notice, the parties will make a good-faith effort to resolve Subscriber’s objection.
 In the absence of a resolution, Atriis will make commercially reasonable efforts to provide Subscriber with the same level of Service, without using the new Sub-Processor to Process Subscriber’s Personal Data.

-7.1.
+6.1.
 Atriis will maintain administrative, physical and technical safeguards for the protection of the security, confidentiality and integrity of Subscriber’s Personal Data pursuant to Atriis’ internal policies and procedures, taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, and without prejudice to any other security standards agreed upon by the parties.
 Atriis regularly monitors compliance with these safeguards.
-It is agreed that Atriis will not materially reduce the overall security of the Service during the term of the Agreement.
-Detailed information regarding such safeguards is set forth in Annex II of the Standard Contractual Clauses, as attached hereto as Exhibit A.
+It is agreed that Atriis will not materially reduce the overall security of the Services during the term of the Agreement.
+Detailed information regarding such safeguards is set forth here.

-9.2.
-Atriis will take reasonable steps, to contain, investigate, and mitigate the effects of the Personal Data Breach and will promptly inform Subscriber accordingly.
-Atriis’ notification of a Personal Data Breach in accordance with Section 9.1 will not be construed as an acknowledgment by Atriis of any fault or liability with respect to the Personal Data Breach.
+8.2.
+Atriis will take reasonable steps to contain, investigate, and mitigate the effects of the Personal Data Breach and will promptly inform Subscriber accordingly.
+Atriis’ notification of a Personal Data Breach in accordance with Section 8.1 will not be construed as an acknowledgment by Atriis of any fault or liability with respect to the Personal Data Breach.

-10.1.
-Upon the end of the provision of the Service, Atriis will return Subscriber’s Personal Data to Subscriber or delete such data, including by de-identifying thereof.
+9.1.
+Upon the end of the provision of the Services, Atriis will return Subscriber’s Personal Data to Subscriber or delete such data, including by de-identifying thereof.
 Notwithstanding, Subscriber acknowledges and agrees that Atriis may retain copies of Subscriber Personal Data as necessary in connection with its routine backup and archiving procedures and to ensure compliance with its legal obligations and its continuing obligations under applicable law.

-Unless provided otherwise by the Subscriber, transferred Personal Data relates to the following categories of data subjects: Subscriber, employees, contractors, business partners or other individuals having Personal Data stored in the Service.
+Unless provided otherwise by the Subscriber, transferred Personal Data relates to the following categories of Data Subjects: Subscriber, employees, contractors, business partners or other individuals having Personal Data stored in the Services.

 Categories of personal data transferred:

-The transferred Personal Data submitted into the Service may concern the categories of data set forth in this paragraph.
-The transferred Personal Data submitted into the Service may include, but is not limited to the following categories of data:
+The transferred Personal Data submitted into the Services may include, but is not limited to the following categories of data:

 (a) Name, Title (b) Passport No., Date of issue, date of expiry; (c) Visa details; (d) Date of Birth; (e) Physical Address, Email Address; (f) Traveling Information (e.g., preferred hotels, airlines, cars, etc.); (g) Mobile Phone; (h) Redress Number; (i) TSA number (j) Frequent Flyer membership details; (k) Hotel Membership Number.